Apple CEO Tim Cook to take more than 40% pay cut

 The company will hold its annual meeting March 10.

-In early trading, Apple shares edged down to $132.38.
+In midday trading, Apple shares edged down to $133.
 The stock has declined about 23% in the past year.